devraza/ambition-legacy/backend/README.md

 $ cat sql/init.sql | sqlite3 users.db
 ```

-You also need to create a `.env` file with the following variables:
+You need to create a `.env` file with the following variables:

 - `JWT_SECRET`: Required.
 A cryptographically secure string used to encode
 tokens.